 Domestic trade of Queensland fruit fly host produce

-You can consign Queensland fruit fly (QFF) host produce, without treatment and certification, from Victoria to:
+There are no restrictions on moving Queensland fruit fly (QFF) host produce from Victoria to:

 - New South Wales

-- most other parts within Victoria (excluding the Greater Sunraysia Pest Free Area (PFA)
+- within Victoria (excluding the Greater Sunraysia restricted area for the control of QFF).

-When consigning to other QFF-sensitive markets, it's the responsibility of the consigning business to ensure:
+When consigning to or through a QFF-sensitive markets, it's the responsibility of the consigning business to ensure:

 - it's complying with all quarantine entry requirements